-After the right to take the postgraduate degree (Licentiate, Doctor) has been granted, the student and the 1st supervisor/s together draw up a supervisory agreement and a personal study plan.
+After the right to take the postgraduate degree (Licentiate, Doctor) has been granted, the student and the first supervisor/s together draw up a supervisory agreement and a personal study plan.

-The supervisory agreement includes the duties and the rights of the student and his/her supervisor/s and a timetable for the studies.
+The supervisory agreement includes the duties and the rights of the student and his/her supervisor/s as well as a timetable for the studies.
 The personal study plan includes the contents and modes of the other studies (60 ECTS) required for the Licentiate’s/Doctor's degree.

 Please find the form here.
 The instructions on filling the form are in the last page of the form.

-The 1st supervisor accepts the study plan and possible changes which will be made in it later on.
-A marking of the acceptance of the study plan will be updated into the study register by contact persons: Pertti Vuorilehmus: the doctoral programme in Psychology and Logopaedics, Terhi Raitanen: the other doctoral programmes (firstname.lastname@example.org).
+The first supervisor approves the study plan and possible changes to it later on.
+A note of the acceptance of the study plan is added to the academic record by contact persons: Pertti Vuorilehmus: the doctoral programme in Psychology and Logopaedics, Terhi Raitanen: the other doctoral programmes (firstname.lastname@example.org).

-The form should be filled in as soon as possible after having the right to study.
-The student should have his/her copy of the signed form.
+The form should be filled in as soon as possible after the right to study has been received.
+The student should be provided with a copy of the signed form.

 The curricula of the doctoral programmes may include some additional requirements concerning the supervisory agreement and the study plan.

-The student reports at least once a year to the supervisor on the progress of the thesis and the other studies.
-The reporting is marked in the transcript of study records.
-The personal study plan and the research plan should be updated when necessary.
-If the thesis changes radically or there are delays in the studies, a new research plan can be demanded from the student.
+The student has the responsibility to report to the supervisor on the progress of the thesis and other studies at least once a year by 31 October.
+The reporting is marked in the academic record.
+The personal study plan and the research plan should be updated as necessary.
+If the thesis changes radically or the studies are delayed, the student might be required to compile a new research plan.

 Form for reporting the studies.

-Registered postgraduate degree students of the School of Social Sciences and Humanities have the right to take studies offered by other schools of the University if this has been agreed on with the School offering the teaching and if the studies are included in the personal study plan of the student.
+Registered postgraduate degree students in the School of Social Sciences and Humanities also have the right to take studies offered by other schools of the University, provided that this has been agreed on with the School offering the instruction and that the studies are included in the student's personal study plan.

-When pursuing studies in other schools, corresponding curricula and other regulations must be followed..
+When pursuing studies offered by other Schools, corresponding curricula and other regulations must be followed.